mltechsachin/case_study_temp/README.md

 ```
 pip3 install -r requirements.txt
 ```
-where the requirements.txt contains line seperates names of packages specified in point 2.
+where the requirements.txt contains line seperated names of packages specified in point 2.